dplefevre/marine-mammals-classification/README.md

 # About the Data

-This project will use the labeled data from:
+This project will use the labeled raw audio from:

 * [Watkins Whale Database](https://cis.whoi.edu/science/B/whalesounds/index.cfm)